American Literary Translators Association: ALTA Travel Fellowships

+ALTA Travel Fellowships are awards of $1,000 each that are designed to help early-career translators cover the travel and lodging expenses associated with attending the ALTA Annual Conference.
+Each year, four to six winners are selected through a competitive application process, and ALTA Fellows give a public reading of their work at the conference.
+ALTA Fellows are typically first-time ALTA conference attendees.
+For the ALTA Travel Fellowships, an emerging translator is defined as someone who does not yet have a book-length work of translation published or under contract.

+Each year, the Peter K. Jansen Memorial Travel Fellowship is preferentially awarded to one emerging translator of color or a translator working from an underrepresented diaspora or stateless language.

 The Cliff Becker Book Prize in Translation

 The Cliff Becker Book Prize in Translation was given to an unpublished book-length manuscript of poetry in translation and includes a $1,000 prize and publication by White Pine Press.
 The prize was suspended in 2019, and has reverted to the publisher White Pine Press.